Syllabus Resources

 Expectations about any required activities outside normal class period.

 Statement on providing accommodations for students with disabilities.
-See the many resources compiled on the CTL website here: Syllabi Statements Webpage
+See the many resources compiled under the Syllabus Statements section of this page.

 Information about the resources available at the Writing Center.